 The original League for Spiritual Discovery was founded in 1966 in the midst of Governments’ and the public’s hysterical reaction to the explosion of psychedelic (aka entheogens) use.
 Admittedly, much of this use was outside the context of spiritual or religious practice.
 Nevertheless, legitimate religious use was prohibited as laws were hurriedly passed in disregard for numerous studies that had shown the therapeutic and spiritual benefits of psychedelics.
 The prohibition laws were so expansive that they effectively shut down all research into the potential benefits of entheogens.
 The original League for Spiritual Discovery dispersed around 1968 after persecution and arrest of numerous members.

 Only recently has there been a relaxation of the prohibition laws in some countries, enabling limited research to resume.
-Still, prohibition of religious use of entheogens remains widespread with few exceptions, such as the Native American Church or The Psychedelic Society.
+Still, prohibition of religious use of entheogens remains widespread with few exceptions, such as the Native American Church, The Psychedelic Society and various Ayahuasca groups.
 The League for Spiritual Discovery accepts the Sacramental use of entheogens as an essential practice and exercise of religion for those who freely choose such.

 The United Nation’s Universal Declaration of Human Rights, Article 18 states: